No fixes leave residents trapped

 In response to questions, Southland Mayor Rob Scott said there had been no change to the situation at Bluecliffs, but monitoring was still being undertaken.

-The council had offered property owners practical assistance to investigate buying adjoining land, but there was little support.
+The council has offered property owners practical assistance to investigate buying adjoining land, but there has been little support.

 "We understand the property owners’ concerns and appreciate that they are in a difficult position, but other than the assistance that has already been offered there is little more that we as a council can do."

-The council had been in regular contact with some residents, but no financial assistance had been offered.
+The council has been in regular contact with some residents, but no financial assistance has been offered.